 This is why creating healthy workplaces is skyrocketing to the top of the business agenda.
 Being healthy at work, and therefore reducing the likelihood of losing days to illness, is the responsibility of both the employee and the employer.
-Unhealthy habits can be hard to shift but the good news is being healthier at work is easy, it’s fun and will leave you feeling great.
+Unhealthy habits can be hard to shift but the good news is being healthier at work is easy, it’s fun, and will leave you feeling great.

-Here’s our top ten tips for being healthier at work:
+Here are our top ten tips for being healthier at work:

 1. Fuel your body well

 A regular caffeine hit, sugary snacks, fast food on the run…sound familiar?
 You’re not alone.
 Eating at work is often seen as something that’s done quickly, in between meetings or getting the next job done.
 That’s why we have such a fondness for junk food; it’s quick and it’s easy.
-However, these high-sugar foods may cause an initial spike of energy but are followed by a sugar-crash.
-As an employee, plan what you’re going to eat in advance and, if you are going to snack, eat healthy snacks like seeds and nuts.
-Employers can help create an environment where positive eating, and taking time out to eat, is encouraged.
+However, these high-sugar foods may cause an initial spike of energy but are followed by a sugar crash.
+As an employee, plan what you’re going to eat in advance and if you are going to snack, eat healthy snacks like seeds and nuts.
+Employers can help create an environment where positive eating, and taking time out to eat, are encouraged.
 At Quinyx, our kitchen is an amazing place where people can eat well and, as a result, perform better.

 2. Stay hydrated